 Despite ornamental horticulture supporting 568,700 jobs, generating a £24.2 billion GDP footprint and £5.4 billion in revenue for HM Government in 2017, the industry has been largely ignored and receives little direct support or fiscal incentives.
 Yet it delivers exceptional public value in terms of the environmental benefit it provides to the nation.

 - Create opportunities for the industry to scale up UK production in light of Brexit

 - Nurture innovation funding in horticultural science for environmental resilience and health benefits

 - Support the development of a skills roadmap, to ensure a pipeline of talent to meet current and future workforce needs.

-Read the rest of our findings and key recommendations in the full report into the economic impact of ornamental horticulture and landscaping in the UK (1.1MB pdf)
+Read the full report into the economic impact of ornamental horticulture and landscaping in the UK (1.1MB pdf)

 – October 2018